brendancooley/tpsp/sections/model.md

 These optimal policies impose externalities on other governments.
 By controlling the degree of market access afforded to foreign producers, trade policies affect the wages of foreign workers and the welfare of the governments that represent them.
 They also partially determine trade flows, which affect other governments' ability to collect rents.
 In this sense, protectionism is "beggar they neighbor."
 Governments' joint policy proposals are denoted $\tilde{\bm{\tau}}$.

 Governments may be induced to value the welfare of other governments for cultural, diplomatic, or other non-military reasons.
-These incentives are summarized in *affinity shocks*, $\xi_{ij}$, realized before policies are proposed.
+These incentives are summarized in *affinity shocks*, $\xi_{ij}$, which are random variables that are realized before policies are proposed.
 Governments' optimal policies maximize their utility net of these affinity shocks, denoted
 $$
 \tilde{G}_i(\bm{\tau}) = G_i(\bm{\tau}) + \sum_{j \neq i} \xi_{ij} G_j(\bm{\tau})
 $$.